 1. Provides a Safe Space to Talk

-One of the most immediate benefits of individual counseling is having a safe, non-judgmental environment where you can speak openly.
-Simply being heard and understood can ease feelings of loneliness and despair.
+One of the most immediate benefits of individual counseling is having a safe and non-judgmental environment in which you can speak openly.
+Being heard and understood can ease feelings of loneliness and despair.

 2. Helps Identify Root Causes